 And now, without further ado…

-This is the one that’s worked for me in the past – and that’s why it’s top of my list.
+This also worked for me in the past – and that’s why it’s so high on my list.
 Nioxin noticeably thickens your tresses after just one use, so it’s great for people with thinning hair as well as those with alopecia areata.
 They have different systems depending on your hair type and extent of thinning, too.
 So if you have normal, lightly thinning hair, you’d go for System 1.

 It also strips both the hair and scalp of that pore-clogging sebum I mentioned earlier, plus any other environmental residue you may have picked up throughout your day.